m4wright/lullaby/README.md

 ![Lullabies Web UI](docs/screenshot.png)

-The interface allows you to:
+The UI allows you to:

+* View the available songs
-* Browse the lullaby library
+* See the currently playing track
 * Play or pause songs
-* See the currently playing track
-* Automatically highlight the active song
 * Control playback from any device on the local network

-The UI updates in real time using **Server-Sent Events (SSE)**.
+The UI updates in real time using **Server-Sent Events (SSE)** when a song changes.

 ---

 # Architecture

-Lullabies runs on a **Raspberry Pi** and exposes a small web interface for controlling music playback.
+Lullabies runs on a **Raspberry Pi** and exposes a web UI to control music playback.
 The backend is written in **C++** and serves both the frontend and the playback API.

 ```mermaid